-The Plan once completed and adopted, will guide fisheries management on Fort Peck Reservoir for a ten-year period (2012-2022).
-Public outreach is an important component of the plan.
-FWP will host informational meetings annually in late winter/early spring to provide the public with an update on the status of the fishery.
+This plan will guide fisheries management on Fort Peck Reservoir for a ten-year period (2012-2022).
+Throughout the life of this plan FWP will host annual Fort Peck Reservoir fisheries status update meetings in late winter/early spring.
+The goal of these meetings is to provide an opportunity for interested parties to be involved in the management of the fishery though information sharing.
 In the event that conditions require revisions or change to a particular component of the Plan during this period, the document may be amended.
-Any significant changes will comply with MEPA requirements for public notice, and be presented to the Region 6 Citizen Advisory Committee (CAC) and the FWP Commission for consideration.
+Any significant changes will comply with MEPA requirements for public notice, and be presented to the Region 6 Citizen Advisory Committee (CAC) and the FWP Commission.

-The CAC is comprised of interested citizens representing a variety of interests across R6.
+The CAC is comprised of interested citizens representing a variety of interests across Region 6.
 The advisory group, chaired by FWP, will monitor implementation of the Fort Peck Fisheries Management Plan.
 Periodic updates of the Plan will be presented to the CAC to ensure the management actions reflect the goals and objectives presented in the Plan.

 The Plan reflects the public's desire for a high quality, cost effective, multi-species fishery in Fort Peck Reservoir.
 Additionally, this plan represents the next step in the on-going evolution of fisheries management on Fort Peck Reservoir.
 Of principal importance over the next 10-year period is to efficiently develop scientifically sound sampling methods that quantify the essential metrics needed to gain insight into the Fort Peck Reservoir fishery.
-Some changes in the annual sampling plan of the Fort Peck Reservoir fisheries management program will require additional staff, operational resources, and/or redirection of existing resources.